 The happiest place on Earth can also be considered one of the gayest places on Earth.
-Especially after Tinkerbell sprinkles more fairy dust on the Magic Kingdom next week for Gay Days, but that doesn’t mean it’s the only time to visit Micky and all of your favorite characters.
+Especially after Tinkerbell sprinkles more fairy dust on the Magic Kingdom during Gay Days Orlando, but that doesn’t mean it’s the only time to visit Micky and all of your favorite characters.

 If you are looking for a more immersive Disney experience, we recommend heading down to central Florida any time of the year since the theme park rolls out its pink carpet all year long.
 Check below for Disney must-sees.

 The Magic Kingdom is the place to head first for rides on Space Mountain, Big Thunder Mountain, and the Haunted Mansion, but the magic of the park can take over from open to close.
 A must-do would be the new Happily Ever After Nighttime Spectacular, delighting guests as a (semi) replacement for the Light Parade in the evening.
 Everyone’s favorite princess plays a role as projection mapping and pyrotechnics light up the evening night and everyone finds their “happy ever after.”

 Epcot is the place to fill your brain with information that makes an appearance at your next dinner party.
 Our favorite, with little surprise, would have to be the world pavilions where you can bounce from Mexico to France to China and beyond without the jet-lag.
 One of the best parts is the fact that alcohol is served in the restaurants here so you can show you more adult side with a local brew or cocktail.
 Specifically, Mexican exhibit comes alive with a Choza Tequila bar for sipping the spirit or giggling with margaritas.